Reports of vessels visiting Tristan da Cunha, and voyages to and from the island.

 2025 SA Agulhas II Voyage Delayed

-The SA Agulhas II in Cape Town harbour on the 3rd September 2025.
-Photo: Barry Carter
+The departure of the SA Agulhas II from Cape Town is delayed until the 16th September 2025.

 Kelly Green's August report from Tristan